 This is one of the many successful departments in the University, with a high reputation in research and teaching, and in links with the wider community and international scholarship.

 At Undergraduate level, the department provides degrees in History and in War Studies as single and joint Honours, and in Politics as joint Honours (usually in combination with History or Politics,) or with a range of other subjects.
-We are also in partnership with the department of Uniformed Services to provide modules and support for its Armed Forces degrees.
+We also offer a BSc Hons in Armed Forces.

-At Master’s degree level, we provide degrees in Conflict Studies, Military History by Distance Learning and a new MA in the History of the First World War (TBV) .
+At Master’s degree level, we provide degrees in Military History by Distance Learning and an MA in the History of the First World War .
 We supervise a wide range of MPhil and PhD students, and are we open to informal enquiries.

 We offer you the opportunity to study a wide range of interesting topics in an open and supportive atmosphere that is conducive to developing your learning style.
 The staff who will teach you have international and national reputations in their fields as researchers and as widely published authors who participate in many research events.
 They also engage with many local, national and international groups and institutions, and with the media.